She speaks first. “I’m called Melissa. My name is Greek.” He says: “I’m Neil. My name is the same as the first person to walk on the moon!”

-They are not the only ones.
-Dozens of couples from northern Europe literally adore this small island of the Dodecanese – in fact, many have bought property and live here for half the year, some even all year long.
-This is not just an honor, but also very moving if you think about it.
+They’re not the only ones.
+Dozens of couples from northern Europe adore this small Dodecanese island – in fact, many have bought property and live here, either for half the year or all year round.
+That’s high praise indeed for Symi.

-All these people belong to the baby boomer generation, they grew up as the world was getting better, they worked, travelled, became powerful and earned money.
-And now, in the third phase of their life, when they are most mature and perhaps even most free, when they could be anywhere they want doing anything they wish, they choose to leave their homelands, their relatives and children to settle on an island in the Aegean where access depends on the weather conditions, where there is a single main road and where the island’s permanent residents amount no more than a small neighborhood in a European capital.
+All these people belong to the baby boomer generation.
+They grew up as the world was prospering, they worked hard, traveled, and earned money.
+And now, in the third phase of their life, when they are wiser and perhaps freer, when they could be anywhere they want doing anything they wish, they choose to leave their homelands, their relatives and sometimes even their grown children to settle on an island in the Aegean where access depends on the weather conditions, where there’s one main road and where the island’s permanent residents add up to no more than the population of a small neighborhood back home.

-The neoclassical structures of Symi were influenced by the travels of Symiot sea sponge merchants through Europe in the late 19th century.
-A hundred years later, these houses, an expression of wealth and worldliness, still stand, either in renovated splendor or in need of help, depending on the financial status of each owner, to remind us how expansive and innovative this island has been.
+The neoclassical structures of Symi came about because of the travels of Symiot sea sponge merchants throughout Europe in the late 19th century.
+A hundred years later, these houses, an expression of wealth and worldliness, still stand, either in renovated splendor or in need of help, depending on the financial status of each owner.

 Gastronomy and nature

-If someone truly wishes to experience the gastronomy of Symi, it would be worthwhile to search out the book “Ekilise to tetzerik’ivre to kappaki” by two Symiots, Emmanuel K. Moraris and Dikea Maravelia, that presents traditional recipes through a more contemporary prism.
-Flipping through its pages, readers come in contact with a series of local dishes such as palamidosoupa (bonito fish soup), axtapomakarounada (octopus spaghetti) and fava xerotiganisi (yellow split peas with gently fried onions), and krommidenia giaprakia (stuffed vine leaves with onions).
+If someone truly wishes to explore the cooking of Symi, it’s worthwhile tracking down the book “Like Two Peas in a Pansy Pod” by two Symiots, Emmanuel K. Moraris and Dikea Maravelia, which presents traditional recipes through a contemporary lens.
+Flipping through its pages, readers can learn about local dishes such as palamidosoupa (bonito fish soup), achtapomakarounada (octopus spaghetti), fava xerotiganisi (yellow split peas with gently fried onions), and krommidenia giaprakia (stuffed vine leaves with onions).
 There’s also a recipe for Paermiotis’ baby goat.

-The highlight of this useful edition, which literally travels readers to the gastronomic wealth of Symi in the present day, is a glossary of Symiot cooking terminology: livgoume means “spread,” gdi is the local term for a mortar and pestle, patelines are limpets and “argania” is oregano.
+The highlight of this useful edition, which shares with readers the gastronomic wealth of Symi, is a glossary of Symiot cooking terminology: livgoume means “spread,” gdi is the local term for a mortar and pestle, patelines are limpets and argania is oregano.

-Another element of Symi unconnected with its cultural heritage that is also unknown is its landscape.
+Another aspect of Symi that deserves exploration is its nature.
 As you walk along Gialos, you may be fooled into thinking that Symi is a dry, barren island filled with neoclassical buildings and a few scattered trees.
-But this is only partially true, as inland there is a large and dense cedar forest made up of self-seeded trees.
+But this is only partially true, as inland there is a large, dense cedar forest made up of self-seeded trees.
 Take a walk through this verdant green landscape and experience a less urban Symi, with unspoiled nature and clean air, where the silence is interrupted only by bleating of goats and the sound of their bells.

-It is towards this great forest that we are heading one Friday afternoon.
-We drive towards Panagia Hames and then once we pass not the first, but the second road sign indicating “Monastery of Sotiros Mikros” we park the car on a small plateau and take the footpath.
-It is a comfortable 20-minute walk, easy to medium difficulty and the landscape is entirely typical of Symi, bursting with trees growing between the rock crevices.
-You really cannot escape the rocks here, they coexist in perfect harmony even with a verdant forest, as the stone complements the cedar trees, and vice versa.
+It’s towards this great forest that we are heading on a Friday afternoon.
+We drive towards Panagia Hames and then, once we pass not the first but the second road sign indicating “Monastery of Sotiris Mikros,” we park the car on a small flat area and take the footpath.
+It’s a comfortable 20-minute walk of easy to medium difficulty, flanked by trees growing from rock crevices.
+You really cannot escape the rocks here; they coexist in perfect harmony with the verdant forest, as stone complements cedar, and vice versa.

-The bucolic Monastery of Sotiros Mikros welcomes us: with a dirt channel like a labyrinth flanked by two stone walls on each side, it is filled with yellow dry grass and on it sit two turkeys.
-There is not a soul to be seen.
-At Gialos port we have noise and cars everywhere, at Sotiros Mikros we have the forest to ourselves.
+The bucolic Monastery of Sotiris Mikros welcomes us: flanked by two stone walls, the courtyard is filled with yellow dry grass in which sit two turkeys.
+There’s not a soul to be seen.
+At Gialos port, there was noise and cars everywhere; at Sotiris Mikros, we have the forest to ourselves.

-We have seen much on this trip; multicolored neoclassical mansions, verdant green cedar trees growing on fields of rocks, unknown traditional cuisine.
-But we have yet to see any beaches, and the ideal person to give us the tour is – who else? – “Poseidon,” the traditional 17-metre wooden yacht owned by Giannis Giannikos, who has been operating the vessel for the last 27 years.
+We’ve seen much on this trip; multicolored neoclassical mansions, a verdant green cedar forest sprouting from fields of rock, and some intriguing examples of traditional cuisine.
+But we’ve yet to see any beaches, and our ideal guide for that is – who else? – “Poseidon,” the traditional 17-metre wooden yacht owned by Giannis Giannikos, who’s been operating the vessel for the last 28 years.

-“Poseidon” goes around the island every day, stopping on many beaches along the way: Agios Emilianos, Saint Basil, Fokospilia, Seskli island, Agios Georgios Dysalonas.
-We are unlucky on the weather front as the 5-6 Beaufort north-westerly winds prevent us from approaching the beaches on the west coast, so that leaves just the eastern and southern parts of the island.
+The boat “Poseidon” goes around the island every day, stopping at many beaches along the way: Aghios Emilianos, Aghios Vasilis, Fokospilia, Seskli Islet and Aghios Georgios Dysalonas.
+We’re unlucky on the weather front as heavy north-westerly winds prevent us from approaching the beaches on the west coast, leaving us just the eastern and southern parts of the island.

-First stop, Agios Georgios Dysalonas, the beach most widely recognized as the most beautiful on the island, with its characteristic vertical rock.
-We do not approach the shore, but instead the boat slows down as we approach the beach and then one after the other, Scandinavian, French and British tourists jump into the sea.
-The Greeks follow suit as well; we also braved these icy cold waters and enjoyed the first swim of this very strange year.
+First stop is Aghios Georgios Dysalonas, the beach generally thought to be the most beautiful on the island, with its steep cliff faces.
+We don’t reach the shore; instead, the boat slows down and then, one after another, Scandinavian, French and British tourists jump into the sea.

-Next stop, the islet of Seskli.
-Again the sea is filled with tourist hats bobbing up and down as they enjoy an amazing swim, before heading to the beach for a feast by the wild olive trees, featuring Greek salad, amazing potato salad, fasolakia (Greek green braised beans), beetroot, curry rice, pasta and gigantes (oven baked broad beans) with regato cheese.
-“Because many people are vegetarians, we avoid too much meat,” says the captain as we sit on benches under the shade of the trees, much like at summer camp.
+Next stop is Seskli Islet.
+Again, the sea fills with tourists and we all enjoy an amazing swim before heading ashore for a feast under the wild olive trees; there’s Greek salad, potato salad, fasolakia (Greek green braised beans), beetroot, curry rice, pasta and gigantes (oven baked broad beans) with regato cheese.
+“Because many people are vegetarians, we avoid too much meat,” says the captain as we sit on benches in the shade of the trees, much like children at summer camp.

-We see happy faces all around; the foreign tourists who are enchanted by the beauty of Symi, and the Greek crew members who have chosen to stay here even though they could have worked on neighboring and touristy Rhodes.
+There are happy faces all around us; the foreign tourists, enchanted by the beauty of Symi, and the Greek crew members who’ve chosen to stay here rather than relocating to their larger, and even more touristic neighbor Rhodes.
 How come?
 Because they love Symi.
-In fact, it seems that everyone at this table, whether Symiot by blood or by choice, decidedly loves and stays on Symi, always returning for more.
+In fact, it seems that everyone at this table, whether Symiot by blood or by choice, is happy to come back again and again for more.

 New life for a historical neoclassical building

-The name Fotis Mastoridis will never be forgotten in Symi, as he was the first person to bring the first autonomous diving suit (“scafandro” in Greek) to the island in 1860, thus giving rise to sponge fishing and economic growth.
-At the end of the 19th century, Mastoridis built a single neoclassical mansion on Gialos at the end of the 19th century, which begins a new lease of life this year as the 1900 Hotel.
+the name Fotis Mastoridis will never be forgotten in Symi, as he brought the first autonomous diving suit (“scafandro” in Greek) to the island in 1860, giving rise to sponge fishing and economic growth.
+At the end of the 19th century, Mastoridis built a single neoclassical mansion on Gialos; last year, that building began a new chapter in its life when it became home to the 1900 Hotel.

-Architect Dimitris Zografos and civil engineer Kostas Rizopoulos are heading the project, as they were in charge of intervening, restoring and reviving the two-story mansion to its former glory.
-When they scraped the walls to see the building’s original color, they found dark colors such as deep ochre, dark green and dark grey.
-They decided to follow a similar motif, “lowering” the dark shades of each ceiling to the walls.
+Architect Dimitris Zografos and civil engineer Kostas Rizopoulos were in charge of restoring the two-story mansion to its former glory.
+When they scraped the walls, they found dark colors such as deep ochre, dark green and dark grey.
+They decided to follow a similar color scheme, continuing the dark shades of the ceilings down to the walls.

 1900 Hotel opened its doors in mid-June.
 For more information visit 1900hotel.com.